The Lezer Parser System

 can produce a tree for any input.

 By using the LR parsing algorithm, an efficient tokenizer, and

-data structures optimized for locality, the parser rips through
+data structures optimized for locality, the parser can process its

 The parser generator produces compact parse table files which,